 - Four Square, 2701 Chapel Hill Rd., Durham, 919-401-9877

-Piedmont, 401 Foster Street, Durham 919-683-1213
+Piedmont, 401 Foster St., Durham, 919-683-1213

 Best All You Can Eat

-- Crazy Fire Mongolian Grill, 1270 Buck Jones Rd., Raleigh (one of several locations in Raleigh), 919-481-2222
+- Crazy Fire Mongolian Grill, 1270 Buck Jones Rd., Cary (one of several locations in the area), 919-481-2222

-Lunch Buffet at Dale’s, 811 9th St., 919-286-1760
+Lunch Buffet at Dale’s, 811 Ninth St., Durham, 919-286-1760

-This local chain offers quite the dining experience.
-Select the meats and vegetables and sauces you want and watch the cooks cook it in front of you.
+Crazy Fire Mongolian Grill offers quite the dining experience.
+Select the meats and vegetables and sauces you want and watch the cooks prepare it in front of you.
 First timers get to bang the gong that hangs near the cooking area.
 Eat all the Indian you can at Dale’s during lunch.
-Its not far from campus, so you’ll have plenty of time to take advantage of the buffet.
+It's not far from campus, so you’ll have plenty of time to take advantage of the buffet.